 Medical records are private and confidential.
-You have the right to see your current medical record, although some exceptions do exist (see below).
+You have the right to access your current medical record, although some exceptions do exist (see below).

 Access to your own medical records is provided for under the General Data Protection Regulations 2018 and is known as a “right of subject access”.
 Applications to access health records of patients who have died are made under the Access to Health Records Act 1990.

-You can ask to see all of your written and computerised medical records, including x-rays and scans made by doctors and other health professionals.
+You can ask to access all of your written and electronic medical records, including x-rays and scans made by doctors and other health professionals.

 - When the record holder believes that providing access is likely to cause the patient, or another person, serious harm;